STOCKTON (CBS13) — Memorial candles and crime scene tape still scar the southern edge of Stockton’s Victory Park.

 “We’re not going to stop crime completely, but this is something that we can cut way down,” Parino said.

-The spot in which Armando Pina was killed is now marked by candles and flowers placed by the community in his memory.
+The spot in which Armando Pina was killed is now marked by candles and flowers placed by the community in her remembrance.

 “We’re not gonna let that dark element take over,” Alejandre said of Victory Park and his community.